zackartz/nixos-dots/README.md

   boot.loader.grub.device = "/dev/vda"; # the device to change
 ```

+> [!WARN]
+> DO NOT COPY THIS CODE, THIS IS JUST AN EXAMPLE OF WHAT TO LOOK FOR

 Make sure the device targets the correct drive for your EFI to be installed on.

 Finally, add the following to `flake.nix` (somewhere around line 100).